RedTurtle/collective.portlet.mybookmarks/README.rst

 Dependencies
 ============

-This product has been tested on Plone 3.3.5 and Plone 4.2
+This product has been tested on Plone 5.0.x and 5.1.
+For Plone < 5, use 1.x versions and "plone4" branch on github.

 Credits
 =======